Wayfiding/PowerShell/README.md

   <a href="#-license">License</a>
 </p>

-> Here gonna be update some Script using Bash
+> Here gonna be update some Scripts using PowerShell
 ## How to use

 Choose a project and click, you will be redirect to the proper repository folder, there you will find another README explaining how to use the project and test on your Computer.